 LASIK laser eye surgery is a safe and effective vision correction procedure.
 It’s been performed by doctors for decades and has been proven to help patients with myopia (nearsightedness), hyperopia (farsightedness) and astigmatism.

-At Focal Point Vision in San Antonio, we offer LASIK to patients who are ready for a life without glasses.
+At Focal Point Vision we offer LASIK to San Antonio patients who are ready for a life without glasses.

 Drs.
 Maverick and Lehmann meet with every patient before their procedure to formulate a plan that best suits the patient’s needs.
 At many LASIK centers, the patient doesn’t “meet” their lasik surgeon until the day of the procedure, and that is when they are already under the laser!
 At Focal Point Vision, we want you to be relaxed and comfortable with your surgeon and your procedure before your surgery day.

 Our surgeons are fellowship-trained in refractive surgery.
 This means that they did an extra year after residency specifically dedicated to LASIK, PRK, and corneal surgery.
 In accordance with our mission statement, we act in the best interest of the patient and believe that a measured, prudent approach is best when undertaking refractive surgery.

 Contact Leslie Hernandez, Refractive Surgery Coordinator at our San Antonio LASIK center to set up your complimentary consultation also you can call her directly at 210-249-7127.
 Our doctors will meet with you and determine if you are a candidate for LASIK.
 LASIK is a powerful tool for improving sight, but it’s not right for every patient.
 This screening process protects the patient’s health, and determines if LASIK is the appropriate procedure for them.

 LASIK is an acronym for laser-assisted in situ keratomileusis.